informalsystems/quint/doc/adr001-transpiler-architecture.md

 The use cases of this architecture are as follows:

- 1. A transpiler from TNT to Apalache IR (TLA+).
+ 1. A transpiler from Quint to Apalache IR (TLA+).

  1. A VSCode plugin that enables fast feedback about syntax, types, etc.

  1. An LSP server that could be used with other text editors (vim, emacs).

  1. Custom linters and translators by external contributors.
-For instance, to translate TNT to a programming language, in order to write a simulator.
+For instance, to translate Quint to a programming language, in order to write a simulator.

 <a name="TranspilerContext"></a>